 Like Lenz’s law, there are lots of experiments done to explain the eddy currents.
 The first test showed that inside a solenoid a soft iron core is introduced and it is connected to the alternating electromotive force.
 When the metallic disc is placed over the soft iron core, the circuit is switched on and when the circuit is turned on the metallic disc is thrown up away from the iron core.

 Primarily, eddy currents will be introduced in the material, when an electrically conductive material is placed in the coils magnetic field an electromagnetic induction occurs.

 By making use of a laminated core, the eddy currents produced in the core of a transformer are reduced.
-In present days, electric brakes are provided in the trains in addition to those vacuum brakes.
+In the present day, electric brakes are provided on the trains in addition to those vacuum brakes.